weestoater/weestoater/wsv2/content/about/_index.md

 I'm a married father of two kids, who works in Glasgow as a Lead UI Developer in a UX Team.

-I am passionate about CSS / Semantic HTML / Accessibility / Usability.
-I have experience in ReactJS, Angular, Bootstrap, various grid and chart libraries, as well as many other useless things.
+I'm passionate about CSS / Semantic HTML / Accessibility / Usability.
+I've various levels of experience in ReactJS, Angular, Bootstrap, various grid and chart libraries, as well as many other useless things.

-Outside of work I support Motherwell FC; I occassionally ride my mountain bike and have an unhealthy love of Land Rover Defenders.
+Outside of work I can be found supporting Motherwell FC or the Scottish national Football and Rugby teams; I ride my mountain bike and have an unhealthy love of Land Rover Defenders.

-We have an amazing dog called Buster who we all love dearly and he keeps us all busy.
+We have an amazing doggo called Buster - who has won all our hearts and we love dearly.
+He keeps us all busy, with regular walks and trips to the beaches in and around Ayrshire.